TigreGotico/ovos-user-id/README.md

 TODO - companion plugin (loaded in this repo)

-> `camera_id` might not be present in the `message.context`, a companion metadata plugin is needed to ensure it is present
+> `camera_id` might not be present in the `message.context`, the companion metadata plugin is needed to ensure it is present

 TODO - add `camera_id` to Session, default to reading from `mycroft.conf` ovos-PHAL-rediscamera config